jakobhviid/BigDataCourseExercises/lectures/03/exercises.md

-# Lecture 03 -
+# Lecture 03 - Distributed Transport and Streaming

 ## Exercises

-The exercises for this week's lecture will be about HDFS and file formats.
-You will be creating a HDFS cluster and interacting with it in different ways.
+The exercises for this week's lecture will be about distributed transport and streaming.
+You will be creating a Kafka cluster and various publishing programs and subscribing programs for streams of records.
+The focus of today's lecture is to interact with Kafka, create Python producer and consumer programs, and configure Kafka connect modules.

+Please open issues [here](https://github.com/jakobhviid/BigDataCourseExercises/issues) if ou encounter unclear information or experience bugs in our examples!

 ### Exercise 01 - Composing a Kafka Cluster